whatsopt/WhatsOpt-Doc/docs/architecture.md

 * _Discipline_: regular discipline
 * _Analysis_: discipline containing an analysis
-* _Function_: utiity pseudo-discipline allowing to compute synthetize quantity from other discipline outputs
 * _MetaModel_: discipline which is implemented thanks to surrogate models

 A special pseudo-discipline is the _Driver_, unique in the analysis, first in the list of discipline, it represents